 Here are 10 things to keep in mind before setting goals at work and filling out that goal sheet.

 First things first — you must understand the functions and interrelationships of your team in order to set workplace goals that will make your team more productive and helpful to the rest of the organization.
 In a practical sense, every team serves as a supporting unit and a consumer of support at the same time.
 Get the mapping right, and you will be able to identify specific and measurable things you can do better to help processes and projects run smoother.

-No matter what your job description says, your job is really all about making your manager’s life easier.
-I have never viewed that as a negative thing, but more of an opportunity to be of service.
-Having a frank conversation about how you can support your boss will go a long way towards defining your workplace goals.
+No matter what your job description says, your job is really all about making your manager's life easier.
+Think of it as an opportunity to be of service.
+Having a frank conversation and asking your boss questions on a regular basis will go a long way towards defining your workplace goals.

 For every workplace goal, there are factors you can control and factors that are out of your hands.
 Be clear on the distinction, and have a plan for what to do if the out-of-your-control factors don't line up.

 What is your ideal next professional role?
 What qualifications and skills do you need to qualify?
-What success stories under your belt will make you a suitable and impressive candidate?
+Which success stories will make you a suitable and impressive candidate?
 Line up your personal goals for work in a way that allows you to gather those accomplishments and learn the skills.

 Your growth as a professional is bigger than productivity and proficiency at your desk!
 Career progression often requires a broad scope of skills and experiences.
 Add professional seminars and other educational opportunities to your goal list, because continued learning is critical to your ability to expand your responsibilities and get promoted.

 If you would like to move into a VP or a C-suite role in the future, consider looking at rotations in other departments.
 The knowledge of how different parts of the company fit together will prove useful and may set you apart from competing candidates.